Three children dead after horror mid-air crash in Idaho

-A search is on for eight bodies, including those of three children after two aeroplanes collided mid-flight and crashed into a lake in the US state of Idaho.
+At least eight people, three of them children, are thought to have died after two planes collided mid-flight and crashed into a lake in the US state of Idaho.

 The planes were carrying seven passengers, including three children, and a pilot and officers are still scouring the lake for bodies.

-The lake was busy with boaters on the Fourth of July weekend and numerous personal boats went to the scene immediately in search of survivors.
+The lake was busy with boaters for America’s July 4 holiday weekend, and numerous personal boats immediately helped search for survivors.

-Two bodies were recovered from the water, and a third at the bottom of the lake, the sheriff’s office said.
+Two bodies were recovered from the water, and a third was found at the bottom of the lake, the sheriff’s office said.

-While the remaining victims have not been traced yet, they are believed to be dead.
+While the remaining victims have not been traced, they are believed to be dead.

-The planes have been located by a sonar team under 38 metres of water, and recovering debris from the collisions is expected to take at least a day.
+A sonar team has found the wreckage of the downed planes in 38 metres of water.
+Recovering the debris from the collisions is expected to take at least a day.

 Investigators are yet to determine the reason behind the mid-air collision.